-Statement Description dhparam-file ¥ 5 Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for $dns64$ zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next nage
+Statement Description coresize COTEMLE Sets the maximum size of a core dump. datasize Sets the maximum amount of data memory that can be used by the server. dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic. dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. continues on next page

-Statement Description

-empty-zones-enable

-Enables or disables all empty zones.

-endpoints Cassifier a list of UTTD success soften an arbitch to lister

-Specifies a list of HTTP query paths on which to listen.

-errors-per-second

-Limits the number of errors for a valid domain name and

-record type.

-fetch-quota-params Sets the parameters for dynamic resizing of the

-fetches-per-server quota in response to detected

-congestion.

-fetches-per-server

-Sets the maximum number of simultaneous iterative

-queries allowed to be sent by a server to an upstream name

-server before the server blocks additional queries.

-fetches-per-zone

-J F Sets the maximum number of simultaneous iterative

-queries allowed to any one domain before the server

-blocks new queries for data in or beneath that zone.

-in dimensional

-geoip-directory Specifies the directory containing GeoIP database files.

-specifies the uncertory containing Scorr database mes.

-hostname

-Specifies the hostname of the server to return in response

-to a hostname.bind query.

-http

-mp Configures HTTP endpoints on which to listen for DNS-

-over-HTTPS (DoH) queries.

-http-listener-clients

-Limits the number of active concurrent connections on a

-per-listener basis.

-http-port

-imp poir Specifies the TCP port number the server uses to receive

-and send unencrypted DNS traffic via HTTP.

-http-streams-per-connection

-Limits the number of active concurrent HTTP/2 streams

-on a per-connection basis.

-continues on next page
+Statement Description empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. endpoints Specifies a list of HTTP query paths on which to listen. errors-per-second Limits the number of errors for a valid domain name and record type. fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. files Sets the maximum number of files the server may have open concurrently. geoip-directory Specifies the directory containing GeoIP database files. hostname Specifies the hostname of the server to return in response to a hostname.bind query. http Configures HTTP endpoints on which to listen for DNS- over-HTTPS (DoH) queries. continues on next page